Images for illustrative purposes only

 The most common side effects of Utovlan include:

 - Menstrual interruptions (bleeding between periods, lack of periods, changes in discharge)

 - Headache, dizziness, loss of concentration. depression,

 - Stomach problems (nausea, constipation, diarrhoea)

 If you do experience one or more of these side effects and they persist or worsen, then inform your doctor right away.
 You should also contact your doctor immediately if you experience any serious side effects.

 How do I buy Utovlan online?

 You can safely buy Utovlan online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Utovlan is the right medication for your medical condition.